msm-faraj/Benchmark-PERN-TS/README.md

 - this will run postgres in a separate container &
 - with this it is possible to creae a server on it &

+create a server with express + hot-reloading

 # Commits

-created react app with typescript template dockerised app-client with docker-compose hot-reloading
+created react app with typescript template dockerised app-client with docker-compose + hot-reloading